 Henry Tufts documents his life living among the Coosuck Abenaki.
 He lived among 2 family bands that ranged between Lake Memphremegog and Lake Umbagog with Old Philip, Mali Orcutt, Swasson, Susap and Tomhegan.
 (1)

-An Abenaki named “Foosah” claims to have killed 27 moose and large #’s of beaver and otter at Barton Pond in VT.
+An Abenak named “Foosah” claims to have killed 27 moose and large #’s of beaver and otter at Barton Pond in VT.
 (2)

 Captain Susuap and a small band of Abenaki join settlers in Troy, VT and build their winter camp on the river.
 They sell baskets, birch bark cups & pails while there.
 Molly Orcutt was among them and doctored many of the settlers while living next to them.
 (3)

 Pierre Sales de La Terrière while traveling by the Abenaki on Lake Memphremagog on his way from Three Rivers to Harvard Medical School, notes in his memoirs “This road is so frequented by the savages, that, from distance to distance there are huts made that each one repairs and maintains in turn: they serve all people……The head of the family came from salmon fishing and moose hunting…..provided us with enough flesh and well-smoked fish for the rest of our trip.”
 (4)

 June 30, 1796